kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 \(3\) The aircraft can be operated safely under the appropriate operating limitations in this subchapter.

-\(f\) The applicant must submit a report showing that the aircraft incorporating the modifications involved has been flown in all maneuvers necessary to show compliance with the flight requirements applicable to those modifications and to establish that the aircraft can be operated safely in accordance with the limitations specified in §[[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.317   Provisionally certificated civil aircraft: Operating limitations.|§91.317]] and 121.207 of this chapter.
+\(f\) The applicant must submit a report showing that the aircraft incorporating the modifications involved has been flown in all maneuvers necessary to show compliance with the flight requirements applicable to those modifications and to establish that the aircraft can be operated safely in accordance with the limitations specified in [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.317   Provisionally certificated civil aircraft: Operating limitations.|§§91.317]] and 121.207 of this chapter.

 \(g\) The applicant must establish and publish, in a provisional aircraft flight manual or other document and on appropriate placards, all limitations required for the issue of the type certificate applied for, including weight, speed, flight maneuvers, loading, and operation of controls and equipment, unless, for each limitation not so established, appropriate operating restrictions are established for the aircraft.